jericobutial/weather-forecast/README.md

 Use `http://127.0.0.1:8000` as project ip server to avoid login errors.

 # Important!
-For users, please go to this link to allow CORS for the api: https://cors-anywhere.herokuapp.com/corsdemo
+Please go to this link to allow CORS for the api: https://cors-anywhere.herokuapp.com/corsdemo